nalwayv/MyLeetCode/README.md

 - 643\.
 Maximum Average Subarray I
 - 652\.
 Find Duplicate Subtrees
 - 700\.
 Search in a Binary Search Tree
+- 701\.
+Insert into a Binary Search Tree
 - 703\.
 Kth Largest Element in a Stream
 - 704\.
 Binary Search
 - 705\.
 Design HashSet